DSuveges/OTAR_response_parser/README.md

 Expected output:

 ```
+[Info] Orphanet_399 as disease ID returned the following associations:
 Assoc #0 - Target ID: ENSG00000165646, disease ID: Orphanet_399, association score: 1.0
 Assoc #1 - Target ID: ENSG00000198785, disease ID: Orphanet_399, association score: 1.0
 ...
 Assoc #798 - Target ID: ENSG00000101966, disease ID: Orphanet_399, association score: 0.004
 Assoc #799 - Target ID: ENSG00000006128, disease ID: Orphanet_399, association score: 0.004

+[Info] Association score stats for the disease based query for Orphanet_399:
-[Info] The maximum of the association_score.overall values: 1.0
+    The maximum of the association_score.overall values: 1.0
-[Info] The minimum of the association_score.overall values: 0.004
+    The minimum of the association_score.overall values: 0.004
-[Info] The average of the association_score.overall values: 0.0827557783951425
+    The average of the association_score.overall values: 0.08275577839514175
-[Info] The standard error of the association_score.overall values: 0.15081103935000872
+    The standard error of the association_score.overall values: 0.1508110393500087
 ```

+If both target and disease query is requested at the same time, at first the disease/trait table is printed out for the target and disease based search; then the association score statistics for the target and disease based query.

 ### Application interface